MartinSeeler/advent-of-code-next/README.md

 - `puzzles/` - 👈 This is where the puzzles are
 - `lib/` - State management and "game" logic, to schedule puzzle execution
+- `template/` - Template generator and template files for the CLI
 - `pages/` - Next.js pages
 - `components/` - React components
 - `styles/` - Tailwind CSS styles